How to Add Any Ring Device to Apple HomeKit

 AddtoHomeKit [Recommended Solution]

-First and foremost, the best option in my opinion, AddtoHomeKit.
+First and foremost, the best option in my opinion, Ring AddtoHomeKit.
 Just like its name suggests, it simply adds your incompatible Ring to the Home app, whether it be your Ring cameras or even your Ring doorbells, it will integrate these Ring devices with Apple Home Kit.

 Why Use AddtoHomeKit